Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 46:45

-And you know, nuclear power is, is one of the most powerful things that we have you know on this planet, right?
+And nuclear power is one of the most powerful things that we have on this planet.
 We can use it to create vast amounts of energy in a controlled manner.
 We can also use it to create a really, really big bomb.
 And every technological development that mankind has ever come to has in fact been something that we could use as either a boon to mankind or a weapon.
-I mean anything, right?
-You know, even if it's just I invent this really, really cool thing and now I weaponize it by taking it away from the people who need it.
-I mean, as, as we're seeing now with the, you know, grain and farming and whatnot, right?
-We've optimized, you know, the, the, the agricultural space so much that now Ukraine is under conflict and the fields are under attack, and that's disrupting supply chain.
+I mean anything.
+Even if it's just I invent this really, really cool thing and now I weaponize it by taking it away from the people who need it.
+I mean, as we're seeing now with the grain and farming and whatnot.
+We've optimized the agricultural space so much that now Ukraine is under conflict and the fields are under attack, and that's disrupting the supply chain.

 Ted Neward 47:38

-And now there's good, good chunk of the world, it's potentially gonna starve because, you know, we've done all this optimization and now food is itself a weapon.
+And now there's a good, good chunk of the world, it's potentially gonna starve, because we've done all this optimization and now food is itself a weapon.
 It's always been a weapon, but we're seeing it play out here in the 21st century.
-You know, this isn't a new problem and it isn't necessarily one that we as software developers can solve.
-Cause that's the other great problem we have, is thinking that software can solve everything, right?
+This isn't a new problem, and it isn't necessarily one that we as software developers can solve.
+Cause that's the other great problem we have, is thinking that software can solve everything.
 I remember talking with a startup here in Seattle that was gonna solve the problem of corruption in India by creating a social media site where you could report corruption and therefore people could in fact, root out corrupt agents.
 And it's like, yeah.
 And how do you think that's not gonna be corrupted?
 Because the first thing I'm gonna do is I'm going to falsely report the one non-corrupt.
-I mean, bribes are frankly a fact of life in many of the governments, you know, and you could argue many western governments as well.
+I mean, bribes are frankly a fact of life in many of the governments and you could argue many western governments as well.

 Ted Neward 48:37